SammyBloom/mobileflashcards-reactNative/README.md

 ## Note

-This project was bootstrapped with [Create React App](https://github.com/expo/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/expo/create-react-native-app).